ToF-/RentForth/Story.md

 This is based on the following rules :

 - for a given time, the update-plan action always precede any rent-airplane action.
-- an update-plan action doesn't have a price parameter.
+- an update-plan action has 0 as price parameter.

-Consequently, the word `ACTION>KEY` will first check for the type of action, reset the parameters to 0 for a update-plan action, and then execute the helper word:
+Consequently, the word `ACTION>KEY` will t check for the type of action, reset the parameters to 0 for a update-plan action, and then execute the helper word:

     : ACTION>KEY ( time duration price -- key )
         ?DUP 0= IF + NIL NIL THEN (ACTION>KEY) ;